Introduction to Using Visual Arts in Clinical Practice

 After this workshop, participants will be able to explain the basic premises of using art as a way of expression and will be able to utilize at least two art interventions with families in their clinical work.

-There is no need for a clinician to be artistic or have many art supplies accessible in order to engage clients in expressive interventions that can push the treatment through an impasse and help clients of all ages learn about themselves and their loved ones through visual means.
+There is no need for a clinician to be artistic or have many art supplies accessible in order to engage clients in expressive interventions that can push their treatment through an impasse, and help clients of all ages learn about themselves and their loved ones through visual means.

 Workshop Details & Registration